Area code 229

 Area code 229 is a telephone area code in the North American Numbering Plan for the southwest corner of the U.S. state of Georgia.
-The numbering plan area includes the cities of Albany, Valdosta, Leesburg, Bainbridge, Americus, Vienna, Fitzgerald, Ocilla, Cairo, Moultrie, Thomasville, McRae-Helena, and Tifton.
+The numbering plan area includes the cities of Albany, Valdosta, Adel, Leesburg, Bainbridge, Americus, Vienna, Fitzgerald, Ocilla, Cairo, Moultrie, Thomasville, McRae-Helena, and Tifton.

-The area code was created in 2001 in a three-way split of area code 912, which had served the southern half of Georgia for forty-six years.
+The area code was created on August 1, 2000 in a three-way split of area code 912, which had served the southern half of Georgia for forty-six years.
 Savannah and the eastern portion retained area code 912, while Macon and the northern portion were assigned to area code 478.
+A one-year permissive dialing period was in effect until August 1, 2001 for ten-digit dialing into the numbering plan area, but several local routes remained available with seven-digit dialing.

-Based upon projections from October 2021, the area code is not expected to need relief until 2029.
+Projections of October 2021 indicated that the area code is not expected to need relief until 2029.

 Service area

-Area code 229 serves the following Georgia counties:
+The service area comprises following Georgia counties: